DanielCreggOrganization/w9-lab-serialization-nastaj/README.md

         }
     }
     ```
-5.  `resources` directory at project root.
+4. Create a `resources` directory at project root as indicated in the diagram above.

 ## 2. Introduction to Serialization and Basic Usage